Study 19: Paul and Silas visit the churches

 Acts 16:1-5 where Timothy joins Paul and Silas at Lystra

 This can happen to you, too.
-Obey God in what seems a very small thing and you will find that as you go along the route of the ‘small thing’ that God finds that He can trust you and can give you much bigger tasks to do for Him.
+Obey God in what seems a very small thing and you will find that, as you go along the route of the “small thing” and God finds that He can trust you, He will give you much bigger tasks to do for Him.

-Timothy was well regarded by the Believers at Lystra and Paul was excited to take him along with them.
+Timothy was well regarded by the believers at Lystra and Paul was excited to take him along with them.
 This was the start of a relationship between Timothy and Paul that would last for the remainder of Paul’s life.
-He wrote two letters to Timothy counselling and instructing him as to how to act as a young pastor ministering to his people in the early New Testament churches.
+He wrote at least two letters to Timothy, counselling and instructing him as to how to act as a young pastor ministering to his people in the early New Testament churches.
 That teaching is as relevant to us today as it was to Timothy then.
 What about your Christian life?
 Could people say the same things about us as they said about Timothy?
-We need to ensure that our Christian walk is upright and blameless and when it is not, we should re-evaluate it and correct the things that are wrong.
+We need to ensure that our Christian walk is upright and blameless and, when it is not, we should re-evaluate it and correct the things that are wrong.

-God never planned for the church to be ruled by a class known as ‘clergy’, who were responsible for giving an altar call on Sundays for people to become Christians.
-On the contrary, people became Believers in homes or at work or where they relaxed, because they had seen the changes in the lives of others and wanted what they had.
+God never planned for the church to be ruled by a class known as “clergy”, who were responsible for giving an altar call on Sundays for people to become Christians.
+On the contrary, people became believers in homes or at work or where they relaxed, because they had seen the changes in the lives of others and wanted what they had.
 Surely that is Jesus’ plan for the church today.
-If we wait for the church on a Sunday to get people saved, we will never have Revival in our land, because it will mean that the Holy Spirit will only have one channel to work through and that was NEVER His intention.
-We should by now understand that as we have studied the Book of Acts where the Church grew and changed cities in a matter of weeks and sometimes in days!
+If we wait for the church on a Sunday to get people saved, we will never have revival in our land, because it will mean that the Holy Spirit will only have one channel to work through and that was NEVER His intention.
+We should understand that by now because we have studied the Book of Acts where the church grew and changed cities in a matter of weeks and sometimes in days!